mfel-it/knowledgebase/README.md

 Generally information is given as a one line summary and few useful and easy to understand links for further reading.

-For more details, one is encouraged to use Google Search, AI (Gemini, Copilot, etc) and other search and AI tools.

 ## Categories
 - **AI** : Artificial Intelligence
 - **Security** : All security related